SBCNY/Molecular-Biology-of-the-Cell/MBCO_windows_application/Update_history.md

 <b>Update history</b><br>
 <br>
 December 5th, 2022
 - The graphical interface of the application was redesigned, so that all elements adopt to the current screen resolution.
-In addition, it allows customization of  height, width and color scheme of the application.
+In addition, it allows customization of  height, width and color scheme.
 - The menu panel 'Organize data' now also allows addition of the dataset order nos to the dataset names.

 October 11th, 2022